 D Isolation/miscellaneous work.

-Using a program with days structured similar this allow us to address several areas.
+Using a program with days structured similar to this allows us to address several areas.
 You get total body strength with the box squats.
-Upper bodywork with the push pull and we fix and issues with mobility work.
+Upper bodywork with the push-pull and we fix any issues with mobility work.
 When you train like this and eat a diet focused on muscle gain you will ultimately gain muscle and strength.